10 Incredibly Dangerous Competitions From Around the World

 When you look at ancient competitions like jousting or Aztec Death Soccer, sports today are relatively tame by comparison.
 Stringent safety rules ensure that injuries – at least life-threatening ones – are kept to a minimum; players are heavily padded down to their toes; and spectators are fenced off far from anything moving faster than a nacho vendor.
 Even “combat” sports like MMA rarely result in anything more serious than some scratches and a nosebleed.

-But the people in the competitions below took those safety precautions and politely escorted them straight into the land of Somewhere The Fuck Else, because they understand that if there’s one dish humans will come back for, it’s heaping amounts of violence with a side of potential death.
+But the people in the competitions below took those safety precautions and politely escorted them straight into the land of Somewhere Else, because they understand that if there’s one dish humans will come back for, it’s heaping amounts of violence with a side of potential death.
 These entries aren’t just some stunts that one guy did – they’re actual competitions, mostly annual, which people continue to participate in despite the insane amount of danger involved.

 This annual downhill bike race involves a madcap full-speed descent through the streets of Valparaiso, Chile.
 Riders must navigate tight turns, 15 foot drops, flights of stairs, and all the inherent dangers that come from putting a race track right in the middle of a populated city (most injuries are caused by stray dogs wandering across the course).